lmickes/pyWitness/docs/_sources/tutorials.rst.txt

    * - ``mf.lureBetweenSigma.unset_equal()``
      - Release the linking of lureBetweenSigma and targetBetweenSigma

-There are multiple fits available and they all have the same interface they differ in the construction line
+There are multiple fits available and they all have the same interface but differ in the construction line

 .. code-block :: python